Exabyte-io/documentation/docs/properties/scalar/energies.md

 ### Thermal Vibrational Contribution

 A second contribution to the internal energy, besides the cohesive chemical component, originates from the thermally-induced **lattice vibrations (phonons)**.
-These are particularly significant at high temperatures, but in the context of [DFT](../../models/dft/overview.md) computations performed at zero temperature they are typically negligible in terms of their energetic contribution, although this contribution remains finite and positive in magnitude.
+These are particularly significant at high temperatures, but in the context of [DFT](../../models/dft/overview.md) computations performed at zero temperature they are typically negligible in terms of their energetic contribution.
+This contribution remains however finite and positive in magnitude.

 This **"Zero-point Energy"** contribution to the internal energy of a zero-temperature solid can still be computed separately, as explained in the forthcoming sections of this page.
 A theoretical review of lattice vibrations in solid-state physics is available in Ref. [^2], whereas a description dedicated to the concept of Zero-point Energy can be found in Ref. [^3].